Managing Employees for Better Results

 To be able to trust an employee as an employer requires an employer to create an environment of honesty where an open door policy is observed.
 If an employee can not go to their boss about an issue then productivity will be compromised.
 Ground floor employees have important information about what customers say and think.
 Without trust the people in your organization will create an atmosphere of dog eat dog which is counterproductive.

-Those employees have centered their life around their job.
+Those employees have centered their life on their job.
 They are reliable and dedicated and they are using some of your company resources to accomplish work and personal goals.
 I know you are probably seeing dollar signs maybe you are even thinking that it is wrong for them to call the electric company or talk to their child’s teacher, or use your copier to make a copy of something they have to handle but, in reality these employees are saving you money.
 That’s right, they are saving you money.
 Any time an employee calls in, you have to cover it usually with overtime wages that are higher.

 Payroll is any businesses the highest expense.
 Somewhere in your staff there is a person who abuses privileges.
 That person takes every opportunity they can get to be out of the office.
 That person is the one who thinks hair and nail appointments are an emergency and that it is necessary to take the entire day off for a 20 minute office visit.
 The funny thing is that most employers do not seem upset by that person’s lack of dedication, yet the same employer will provide written documentation of an employee who took a call from their child’s teacher.
 If you are that manger, stop.
 Life is what we do when we are not working.
 People do not work because they want to (usually), they work because they are supporting themselves and others.
 When was the last time you were at home and thought “I can’t wait to get to work”.
 Never?
 Well your employees do not do that either.